 Third, I’ll show you some TRENDY cafes.
 They are trendy because Venetians love them, because they’re in an exclusive location offering an exclusive view, or simply, because they are setting trends in pastry making and/or coffee flavors, or because they are taking up antique trends and thus present to you a Venice of other, forgotten times.

 DAY ONE: We’ll start your visit in the early morning.
 Come before 08:00 am on a sunny day and you’ll have the Giardinetti Reali to yourselves (currently they are being rearranged, but you can take a walk under the pine trees in front of them).

-So yes, there are these gardens next to the Piazza, shielded by pittosporum and pine trees.
-In early summer, elderflower, acacia and pittosporum will scent this copse next to the Piazza and you’ll be mesmerized by the voices of the birds.
-So relaxing to breathe in deeply, and then continue your walk to Piazza San Marco – for that’s how you’ll experience at the early hours on a summer day:
+So yes, there are these gardens next to the Piazza, shielded by Pittosporum and pine trees.
+In early summer, elderflower, acacia and Pittosporum scent this copse next to the Piazza and you are mesmerized by the voices of the birds.
+So relaxing to breathe in deeply and then continue your walk to Piazza San Marco – or take a look at this video below, one of our favorites, which takes you to to Venice immediately so you can witness the early hours on a summer day:

 As I said, chances are you won’t be seeing so many crowds if you come at 08:00 am, just like you can see in the Venizavion video.
 It’s one of my favorites, revealing the atmosphere of a summer morning, so do take at least a look at the first part, dedicated to Piazza San Marco.
 By the way, it was voted by the Venetian daily il Gazzettino the “most beautiful video on Venice”.